Who We Are

 Tree has been singing a capella since his youth, including overseas while in the military.
 His resounding bass voice made him the darling of his middle and high school choruses.
 He sings bass with the Blue Ridge Barbershoppers and their Contemporary Acapella Workshop..

 Antony has sung with barbershop choruses and quartets in New York, North Carolina, and now Virginia.
 In 2019, he won the Barbershopper of the Year award for his contributions.
-He also leads the Contemporary Acapella Workshop and sings with the Alexandria Harmonizers and an unnamed quartet.
+He also leads the Contemporary Acapella Workshop and sings with the Alexandria Harmonizers and the quartet Off the Spots.